VCVRack/Rack/README.md

  - https://youtu.be/XTpLfcz-6Vo (a complete "one synth challenge" type track with 23 instances)
  - https://youtu.be/M0PrZA265Ag (Making a track with VeeSeeVST Rack VST in Ableton (VCV Rack port), by VCV Rack Ideas)
  - https://youtu.be/R5npTzoZgzw (quick demo of the Core.ParamProxy module)
+ - https://youtu.be/AZVJNArv5kM (quick demo of the bsp.BeatFreq module)

 # Modules